 Search

 The second, third and seventh layers of the network are the most common layers used for network monitoring.
-Network monitoring systems use these layers to discover devices on the network and how they are connected, generate network topology maps, and monitor the network using software such as Splunk.
+Application Performance Monitoring use these layers to discover devices on the network and how they are connected, generate network topology maps, and monitor the network using software such as Splunk License.
+Before addressing the issue of network monitoring, it is best to know the common devices on the network.
+These devices are as follows:

 Switches

 Switches can computers, servers and other devices to a private network.
-Switches, as a controller, are able to communicate with each other on theconnect network.
+Switches, as a controller, are able to communicate with each other on the connect network.
 Switches are second layer devices.

 Application Performance Monitoring